pkp/pkp-docs/faq/en/errors-troubleshooting.md

 ---
-title: Frequently Asked Questions (FAQ) about Errors and Troubleshooting in PKP Software
+title: FAQ about Errors and Troubleshooting in Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Preprint Systems (OPS)
 ---

 # Errors and Troubleshooting